OcelotBabou/Quartz/content/2-The World/Regions/Donatus Stultitia.md

 ### 4. **Political Structure**

-The political landscape of the Donatus Mirage Plains is primarily dominated by numerous Gnoll tribes, each with its own territory and leadership.
+The political landscape of the Donatus Mirage Plains is primarily dominated by numerous [[Gnoll]] tribes, each with its own territory and leadership.
 Despite the apparent fragmentation, there is a unique hierarchical structure that underpins the governance of the region.
-All the Gnoll tribes, regardless of their size or power, ultimately recognize the authority of the original tribe, which resides in the ruins of Donatus' ancient settlement.
+All the Gnoll tribes, regardless of their size or power, ultimately recognize the authority of the original tribe, the Bloodfang Clan, which resides in the ruins of Donatus' ancient settlement.

 This original tribe is considered the first among equals, their leadership stemming from their direct connection to the historical and sacred site of Donatus’ failed utopia.
 Living amidst the remnants of this ancient civilization, they are seen not just as political leaders but also as custodians of the plains.

-The central tribe’s leadership plays a crucial role in organizing large scale assaults' and in performing rituals to their dark deities.
-The leaders of this tribe are said to be directly marked by Spatalos, harbinger of famine
+The Bloodfang Clans leadership plays a crucial role in organizing large scale assaults' and in performing rituals to their dark deities.
+The leaders of this tribe are said to be directly marked by [[Spatalos]], harbinger of famine

 ### 5. **Economy**